 Lighting plays an important role in achieving realistic renders in Blender.
 Although following are the most suitable lights for 3d floor plans.

-1. HDRI Lighting: Usually, I start with the default hdri images available in the blender.
-And for the final scene, I like to use a high-resolution map from Hdrihaven.
+Usually, I start with the default hdri images available in the blender.
+Now, for the final scene, I like to use a high-resolution map from Hdrihaven.

 - Download the 2d floor plan from here.